History of Carthage: Roman Carthage

-Since the 19th century, some historians have written that the city of Carthage was salted to ensure that no crops could be grown there, but there is no ancient evidence for this.
+Since the 19th century, some historians have written that the city of Carthage was salted, but there is no ancient evidence for this.

 When Carthage fell, its nearby rival Utica, a Roman ally, was made capital of the region and replaced Carthage as the leading centre of Punic trade and leadership.
 It had the advantageous position of being situated on the Lake of Tunis and the outlet of the Medjerda River, Tunisia's only river that flowed all year long.
 However, the prestige of the site of Carthage was such that first Caesar, and then Augustus, decided to rebuild it as a Roman city and the capital of Roman Africa.

 A new city of Carthage was built on the same land, and by the 1st century AD it had grown to the second largest city in the western half of the Roman Empire, with a peak population of 500,000.
 It was the centre of the Roman province of Africa, which was a major "breadbasket" of the empire.
 Carthage briefly became the capital of a usurper, Domitius Alexander, in 308–311 AD.

 Carthage also became a centre of early Christianity.
 Tertullian rhetorically addressed the Roman governor with the fact that the Christians of Carthage that just yesterday were few in number, now "have filled every place among you —cities, islands, fortresses, towns, market-places, the very camp, tribes, companies, palaces, senate, forum; we have left nothing to you but the temples of your gods."
 (Apologeticus written at Carthage, c.
 197).

 In the first of a string of rather poorly reported Councils of Carthage a few years later, no fewer than 70 bishops attended.
 Tertullian later broke with the mainstream that was represented more and more by the bishop of Rome, but a more serious rift among Christians was the Donatist controversy, which Augustine of Hippo spent much time and parchment arguing against.
 In 397 at the Council of Carthage, the Biblical canon for the Western Church was confirmed.